Used Lead Acid Battery Regulations – W.A.

 W.A.
 Used Battery Regulation Links

-1. “Australian Code for the transportation of Dangerous Goods By Road and Rail, edition 7.4” (ADG Code).
+1. “Australian Code for the transportation of Dangerous Goods By Road and Rail, edition 7.5” (ADG Code).
 The WA Department of Mines & Petroleum are responsible for administering the ADG Code.
-See pg 723 for Packing Instructions P801, pg 801 for Marking & Labeling requirements for Packages, pg 818 Placarding and Marking of Transport Units and pg 1065 for Stowage & Restraint requirements.
+See Chapter 4.1.4 for a list of Packing Instructions including P801 for batteries, Chapter 5.2 for Marking & Labeling requirements for Packages, Chapter 5.3 Placarding and Marking of Transport Units and Part 8 for Stowage & Restraint requirements.

 2. “WA Dangerous Goods Safety (Road and Rail Transport of Non-explosives) Regulations 2007” which among other things, gives effect to the standards, requirements and procedures of the ADG Code as to how they apply to the transport of dangerous goods by road or rail in Western Australia.
 Administered by the WA Department of Mines & Petroleum.